apluslms/aplus-manual/m01_introduction/02_rst.rst

   To edit the files in the course directory, like the RST files, you will need a software called *text editor*.
 This is an application which shows the contents of the files as text with monospaced font (all characters have equal height and width).
-In the picture above is the Atom text editor showing file ``m01_introduction/01_rst.rst`` of this course.
-As you can see, it is nice, because it shows line numbers and colors different parts of the RST code.
+In the picture above, you see the Atom text editor showing file ``m01_introduction/01_rst.rst`` of this course.
+As you can see, it is nice, because it shows line numbers and colors different structures of the RST code.
 This is called `syntax highlighting`.

   For GNU/Linux environment, some simple editors are `Kate <https://kate-editor.org/>`_, Mousepad included in the